Introduction

 Why can’t I use Microsoft Word?

-Rich text editors, such as Microsoft Word and Libre-Office Writer, are great for writing a paper, but the features that make them good at creating nicely formatted documents make them unsuitable for writing code.
+Rich text editors, such as Microsoft Word and LibreOffice Writer, are great for writing a paper, but the features that make them good at creating nicely formatted documents make them unsuitable for writing code.
 A document created with these rich text editors has more than just text embedded in the file.
 These files also contain information on how to display the text on the screen and data on how to display graphics embedded into the document.
 In contrast, plain text editors, such as VSCode and Sublime, don’t save any additional information.
 Saving only the text allows other programs, like Ruby’s interpreter, to read and execute the file as code.

-Code Editors
+Code editors

 You can think of code editors as specialized web development tools.
 They are highly customizable and offer many features that will make your life easier.
-There is nothing worse than spending 2 hours trying to figure out why your program isn’t working only to realize that you missed a closing bracket.
+There is nothing worse than spending two hours trying to figure out why your program isn’t working, only to realize that you missed a closing bracket.
 Plugins, syntax highlighting, auto-closing of brackets and braces, and linting are just a few of the benefits of using a code editor.
 There are many text editors out there to choose from, but we suggest starting with Visual Studio Code.

 Visual Studio Code, or just VSCode as it’s commonly referred to, is an excellent free code editor.
 It has outstanding add-on support and great Git integration.
 VSCode is the most popular code editor among Odin’s students and moderators, so support is easy to find in the community.

-VSCode Installation
+VSCode installation

 Choose your Operating System: